Polyconseil/getconf/docs/index.rst

-.. conftools documentation master file, created by sphinx-quickstart on Sun Apr 13 14:24:41 2014.
+.. getconf documentation master file, created by sphinx-quickstart on Sun Apr 13 14:24:41 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to conftools's documentation!
+Welcome to getconf's documentation!
 =====================================

 Contents: